otrack/cloud-computing-infrastructures/warmup/README.md

 As a side note, do not forget:

 * to *shutdown properly* the VM with `minikube stop` when closing your session.
-   (Otherwise, the shared files in your home directory are not synced.)

 * the `minikube --help` command lists sub-commands that may help to manage your local cluster.